vincentlabelle/PTSP/README.md

 ## Usage

 The code was tested using Python 3.8.
-It was assumed that by Python 3.6+ as a technical constraint meant any version above or equal to Python 3.6 rather than supported by all versions of Python above or equal to Python 3.6.
+It was assumed that the technical constraint Python 3.6+ meant to use any version of Python above or equal to Python 3.6.
+It was **not** assumed that it meant that the code should support all versions of Python above or equal to Python 3.6.

 Dependencies are given in the *requirements.txt*.